Dr. Shoha is officially recognized as a Diplomate of Dental Sleep Medicine

 Understanding Sleep Apnea

 When we fall asleep, the muscles in the throat naturally relax.
-In some people, this relaxation, combined with gravity allows the tongue and soft tissues in the back of the throat to collapse into the airway.
+For some people, this relaxation, combined with gravity allows the tongue and soft tissues in the back of the throat to collapse into the airway.
 This blockage reduces or completely stops airflow, creating breathing pauses.
 A full pause in breathing is called an apnea, while a partial blockage that restricts airflow is called a hypopnea.
 These events typically last 10 seconds or more and often cause oxygen levels in the blood to drop.

 The brain senses this lack of oxygen and briefly “wakes up” the body just enough to reopen the airway.
 These arousals are usually so short that the person doesn’t remember them, though the body experiences them over and over again, sometimes hundreds of times per night.
-In more severe episodes, a person may fully awaken feeling panicked or choking.
-Because the sleep cycle is constantly being interrupted, the body cannot enter the deeper, restorative stages of sleep needed for healing, brain function, and energy.
+In more severe episodes, a person may awaken feeling panicked or choking.
+Because the sleep cycle is constantly being interrupted, the body cannot enter the deep, restorative stages of sleep needed for healing, brain function, and energy.

 In the short term, untreated sleep apnea can cause excessive daytime sleepiness, low energy, irritability, difficulty concentrating, memory problems, and slowed reaction times — all of which increase the risk of workplace errors and motor-vehicle accidents.
 Over time, repeated oxygen drops and fragmented sleep may also place added strain on the cardiovascular and metabolic systems, contributing to more serious long-term health concerns.